ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 single octet indicating the length.
 Challenges with redemption_context values of invalid lengths MUST be ignored.

-- "origin_info" is an optional UTF-8 string containing one or more origin hostnames, each of which is a fully qualified DNS hostname using ASCII encoding without a trailing dot.
-This allows the support of internationalized hostnames through the use of A-labels defined in {{?RFC5890}}.
+- "origin_info" is an optional ASCII string containing one or more origin names, each of which uses the format of the authority portion of a URI as defined in {{Section 3.2 of URI}}.
 The purpose of this field is to allow a token to be scoped to a specific set of origins.
 The field that stores this string in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.
 If empty, any non-origin-specific token can be redeemed.
 If the string contains multiple origin hostnames, they are delimited with commas "," without any whitespace.
 Moreover, any whitespace in the string MUST be ignored.
-Each origin hostname MUST NOT include a comma "," element.
+Each origin hostname MUST NOT include a comma "," character.
 If the "origin_info" field is not empty, the Origin MUST include its own name as one of the hostnames in the list.